-Also if you are receiving it because you are in 'systematic short time employment' (see the DEASP website for more information), then you do not pay Income Tax on it.
+If you are receiving Jobseeker's Benefit because you are in 'systematic short time employment' then you do not pay IT on it.

 Jobseeker’s Benefit is not liable to Universal Social Charge (USC) or Pay Related Social Insurance (PRSI).

-If you claim an income tax refund, while you are unemployed, the taxable amount of your Jobseeker's Benefit will be added to your pay, and we will then calculate what refund (if any) you are due.
+You might claim an IT refund, while you are unemployed.
+If you do, the taxable amount of your Jobseeker's Benefit will be added to your pay.
+We will then calculate what refund (if any) you are due.

-Jobseeker's Allowance differs from Jobseeker's Benefit and is not liable to Income Tax, USC or PRSI.
-See Taxation of social welfare payments for more information on taxable social welfare payments.
+Jobseeker's Allowance differs from Jobseeker's Benefit and is not liable to IT, USC or PRSI.
+For more information see Taxation of social welfare payments.